-Native American Sites is an excellent resource maintained by Lisa Mitten (a librarian at the University of Pittsburgh), and includes the following resource information:
+Native American Sites is an excellent resource maintained by Lisa Mitten (a librarian at the University of Pittsburgh).

 When Men Murder Women is an annual analysis of national male on female homicide statistics in single victim/single offender situations.
 An updated publication is released each year from the Violence Policy Center.
 The report for 2003 came out in September.
 “Alaska is number one nationally in per capita domestic violence murder of women--again,” states Judy Cordell, Executive Director of AWAIC, the domestic violence shelter here in Anchorage.
 Visit the Alaska Center for Public Policy (ACPP) Blog for more information and statistics.